cymrucoder/doc-stats/README.md

 mvn install

 in the main project directory.
+You may need to set up JAVA_HOME first, and give a full path to Maven.

 ## Usage
 These methods can be used by an external project by passing in a filepath to the constructor.
 To generate all the statistics for a file in the command line, run:

 java -jar DocumentStats-1.0.jar [file]

+You may need to give a full path to Java.

 ## Design decisions and assumptions